 We all need more time for ourselves and want to spend less time in the kitchen.
 Dishes never stop to pile up and counters always get dirty.
-Why should you meal plan?
+What are the benefits of meal planning?
 Take a look!

 Do you spend a lot of time thinking, what am I going to eat today?
 Avoid this stress every day and do it once a week.
 Follow the plan you scheduled earlier in a flexible way.
 Don’t assign days to each meal, just a list of meal options to be cooked during the week.
 You may not feel like eating rice on a Tuesday.